StefanJum/docs-1/content/en/community/hackathons/sessions/basic-app-porting/content/Overview_Patching-the-Application.md

 Patching the application occasionally must occur to address incompatibilities with the context of a Linux user space application and that of the unikernel model.
-It can also be used to introduce new features to the application, although this is more rare (although, [here is an example](https://github.com/unikraft/lib-newlib/blob/staging/patches/0010-enable-per-library-allocator-statistics.patch)).
+It can also be used to introduce new features to the application, although this is  rare (although, [here is an example](https://github.com/unikraft/lib-newlib/blob/staging/patches/0010-enable-per-library-allocator-statistics.patch)).

 #### Identifying a Change to the Application

 Identifying a change to the application which requires a patch is sometimes quite subtle.
-The process usually occurs during [steps 5 and 6 of providing build files](#providing-build-files) of the application or library in question.
+The process usually occurs during [steps 5 and 6 of providing build files](/community/hackathons/usoc22/basic-app-porting/#providing-build-files) of the application or library in question.
 During this process, we are expected to see compile-time and link-time errors from `gcc` as we add new files to the build and make fixes.

 The `iperf3` application port to Unikraft has four patches in order to make it work.